 Modular systems are also preferable, as this allows users to work on one component without affecting any others.

-Even the most advanced IoT system will require some degree of human interaction and involvement.
+Even the most advanced IoT system equipped with AI capabilities will require some degree of human interaction and involvement.
 It’s impossible to predict and program your system to respond to every single outcome.

-We recommend training your employees on how the system works, as well as how to step in when a problem occurs.
+We recommend training your employees on how these systems work, as well as how to step in when a problem occurs.
 In addition, we recommend a full organizational change management plan.

 If you don’t acknowledge the people side of change, your IoT system will fail to reach its full potential.